 Notable VPN protocols of the late 2000s

-The second part of the 00s brought some innovations to the expanding pool of VPN protocols:
+The second part of the ’00s brought some innovations to the expanding pool of VPN protocols:

-• SSTP was founded by Microsoft on the premise of the SSL/TLS protocol and could traverse firewalls and proxy servers more easily than many of its predecessors.
+- SSTP was founded by Microsoft on the premise of the SSL/TLS protocol and could traverse firewalls and proxy servers more easily than many of its predecessors.

-The internet expanding
+The expanding internet

 A global network

 As internet connection became available on almost any device and at any place, streaming services started to thrive.
-Platforms such as Netflix and Hulu saw a dramatic expansion, and the launch of new streaming services led to “streaming wars” for bigger online audiences.
+Platforms such as Netflix and Hulu saw a dramatic expansion, and the launch of new streaming services led to “streaming wars” for even bigger online audiences.

-Increasing needs for online security
+Increasing need for online security

-The public interest in a VPN grew rapidly, and the number of VPN service providers grew as a result.
-The VPN industry experienced significant growth and transformation thanks to evolving technology.
 VPN providers expanded their services to mobile platforms.
-They even made a VPN compatible with routers so that users could route all of their smart home devices through a VPN at once.
+They even made VPNs compatible with routers so that users could route all of their smart home devices through a VPN at once.

-• Kill switch, which automatically disconnects a device from the internet if the VPN connection is lost, preventing accidental data leaks.
+- A kill switch, which automatically disconnects a device from the internet if the VPN connection is lost, preventing accidental data leaks.

-• Multi-hop connection, which enables routing internet traffic through multiple VPN servers before data reaches the endpoint, making the user close to untraceable online.
+- A multi-hop connection, which enables routing internet traffic through multiple VPN servers before data reaches the endpoint, making the user close to untraceable online.

 Tight competition between VPN service providers propelled them to search for ways to increase VPN connection speeds and make it an easy-to-use and highly effective tool.